Bouldering at the 2021 IFSC Climbing World Cup: Women

 51 athletes attended the second World Cup in Salt Lake City.
 Natalia Grossman won the competition, becoming the first athlete to best Janja Garnbret in a bouldering World Cup since Meiringen in April 2018, thus ending Garnbret's streak at nine consecutive wins.

 Innsbruck, Austria (23–26 June)

 Men

 110 athletes attended the World Cup in Innsbruck.
 Because of rain delays and restrictions surrounding the COVID-19 pandemic in Austria, the final round was cut short and only three of the four boulders were used.

 Women

 89 athletes attended the second World Cup in Innsbruck.
 Because of rain delays, the finals were cut short and only the first three of the four boulders in that round were counted towards the results.
 Miho Nonaka was forced to withdraw from the final after a knee injury she picked up on W4 in the semi-final round.

-Coverage of the Austian climber Johanna Färber received criticism from viewers and she described it as "disrespectful and upsetting".
+Coverage of the Austrian climber Johanna Färber received criticism from viewers and she described it as "disrespectful and upsetting".
 The host broadcaster, ORF, issued an apology after the event.